 Review and use the resources below to prepare for a pandemic or any public health emergency.
 Help us protect the health of our entire community by preparing yourself, your family, your workplace and your community.

 Vaccination is the best way to avoid getting the flu.
 Protect yourself from the seasonal flu with an annual vaccination - and get vaccinated against the pandemic flu, if available.
 There is no substitute for prevention.
 Promote good hand washing and cover your cough.

 Information and Resources

-Many experts are concerned the next pandemic may come from a strain of influeza that currently affects birds (avian influenza).
+Many experts are concerned the next pandemic may come from a strain of influenza that currently affects birds (avian influenza).
 There is concern an avian strain could mutate and spread more readily among people.

 A pandemic is a global disease outbreak.
 A flu pandemic occurs when a new influenza virus emerges and causes serious illness among people.
 Because the virus is new, people have no immunity and no vaccine is initially available.
 The virus may spread rapidly, overwhelming the health care system and causing major economic and social disruptions.

 * Seasonal (or common) flu is a respiratory illness that can be transmitted person to person.
 Most people have some immunity, and a vaccine is available every year.

 * Pandemic flu is a human flu that causes a global outbreak, or pandemic, of serious illness.
 Because there is little natural immunity, the disease can spread easily from person to person.
 Currently, there is no pandemic flu.